Karel Kaers: History

 Karel Kaers started racing at 14 and won 37 events in his first two years, including the Belgian boys' championship on the road.
 He became a junior in 1931 and won the national sprint championship.
 He became an independent, or semi-professional, and then a full professional in 1932, riding mainly on the track until 1934.

 In 1934 he began riding more on the road, winning the world championship at Leipzig.
 That winter he rode 1m 9.6s for a standing-start kilometre and, another track record, 1m 48s for the flying-start kilometre, both on the Vélodrome d'Hiver in Paris.
-He won the 320 km Circuit of Paris road race in 1937, then rode the track again in the winter and equalled Jeff Scherens' record of 29.6s for 500 metres.
+He won the 320 km Circuit of Paris road race in 1937, then rode the track again in the winter and equalled Jef Scherens' record of 29.6s for 500 metres.
 He then broke the world one-mile record at Wembley, during the six-day race, by riding 1m 49.6s.

 His weight, 85 kg, made him a poor climber and he never succeeded in hilly races.

 Retirement

 Karel Kaers ran a bar inside the entrance to the Sportpaleis track in Antwerp after he stopped racing.
-He died in Antwerp, aged 58.
+He died in Antwerp, aged 58 after an intracranial hemorrhage.